nmuceros/muceros__nolita--assignment-2/README.md

     -Git Bash
     -Visual Studio Code

-**Steps to use this project:**
+**Steps to run the application:**

--Open bash terminal then create a folder where to store the repo
+    -Create a folder where to store the repo

--Change directory to the newly created repo folder
+    -Change directory to the newly created folder

     -Clone the main repo

         git clone repoURL

     -Change directory to the repo folder

     -Install dependencies

         npm install

--Open VS Code

-    code .

--Open the terminal (View menu >> Terminal)

--Start the app
+    -Start the code

         npm start

         Note: It should automatically open a browser and run the app.
-    If it doesn't, open a browser then go to URL:[http://localhost:3000
+              If it doesn't, open a browser then go to URL:http://localhost:3000

+**To open the project:**

+     -Open the project folder in Visual Studio Code